 Matters of Lineage

-This Fall the CENTRE FOR THE STUDY OF SUBSTRUCTURED LOSS is proud to host international interdisciplinary artists and researchers Rachel Giles (UK), Jenna Knapp (US), and Nine Yamamoto-Masson (FR-JP).
+This Autumn 2017, the CENTRE FOR THE STUDY OF SUBSTRUCTURED LOSS is proud to host international interdisciplinary artists Gina Ricker (US), Annalisa Furnari (IT), Michelle Hall (IE), and Sophie de Vos (NL).

 As time unfolds, pathways are continually re-written by experience.
 Each new understanding reframes how positions are viewed and approached.
 Points of rest and reflection allow for movement and authorship alongside, within, and in spite of lineage.

 In negotiating these applied, perceived, and inherited threads of lineage, structures have been navigated alongside separate and collective experiences of loss.
 These aspects of knowledge and histories have been untangled to allow for new foundations to manifest.
 In addressing and confronting these histories – new details have been brought to the surface.
 Through process-driven, research- based practices, space has been created for the continual shift of parameters between perception and realization through a range of disciplines.